VertaAI/modeldb/client/verta/docs/examples/tutorials/ingredients.rst

 requirements and adds constraints for all the other libraries, so that we can recreate the environment with the correct versions.

-If we check the web interface, we can easily compare the two branches and see that the environment was added in the new branch.
+If we check the Web App, we can easily compare the two branches and see that the environment was added in the new branch.

 .. image:: /_static/gifs/tutorial-ingredients-2.gif